 While parents often demand children to obey for their own good, we need to explain why we want them to do what we ask them to.
 “Because I said so” will not develop logical reasoning skills in children.
 A child needs to know the why’s to think independently and make sound judgments.

 There is another advantage when we use this parenting style.
 When we use reasoning and logical thinking to explain what we ask kids to do, we are practicing inductive discipline.
 Studies show that inductive discipline is the best way to discipline compared to power assertion and punishment.
-Children have fewer behavior problems, better emotional regulation, higher academic performance, and more critical thinking skills.
+Children have fewer behavior problems, better emotional regulation, higher academic success, and more critical thinking skills.

 Encourage questions and foster curiosity in children